eReverter/kindlenotionsync/README.md

 Next, you'll need to store your credentials in the `credentials.json` file.
 You can refer to the example file [credentials.json](credentials.json) in this repository to see the required format.
 To obtain your API key, you'll first need to create an [integration](https://www.notion.so/my-integrations) in Notion.

 In order to fetch the desired page link, you have a couple of options.
 You can either press `ctrl+L` while the block containing the page is selected, or click on the three dots at the top right corner of Notion and select the appropriate option from the drop-down menu.
 The link will always refer to the currently selected block.
-Make sure to copy the page ID, which is a long alphanumeric string and will look something like *https://www.notion.so/test-{page_id_here}?pvs=4*.
+Make sure to copy the page ID, which is a long alphanumeric string and will look something like `https://www.notion.so/test-{page_id_here}?pvs=4`.

 Finally, execute the code mentioned above.
 It will parse and load the exported file into Notion, resulting in the desired outcome as illustrated below:

 <p align="center">
   <img src="notion.png" alt="Parsed Notes and Highlights in Notion">
 </p>

-## Future Work
-- [ ] Allow to store the html in another format (i.e., a txt file).
-Just copy the code from the `kinde_parser.py` and do with it whatever you want.
-- [ ] Implement some sort of summarizer (either extractive or abstractive) to automatically summarize long highlights if desired.
-- [ ] Better format how the data gets loaded into Notion.